JazminRondon/DatabaseSQLNotes/README.md

 IN-multi-value operator

 ORDER BY allows us to sorting the result set after the WHERE clause.
-Specify one or more columns
+Specify one or more columns.
+Seperate columns by commas.
+ASC (default) or specify DESC

+GROUP BY -allows mult columns into the selct list and still use a set function